Blue Mountain (Bob Weir album): Background

-Weir also spoke at length about certain tracks, indicating that the song "Ki-Yi Bossie" – a song Weir said he wrote for the ailing John Perry Barlow – was a true campfire song that tells the tale of a whiskey and cocaine-filled night.
+Weir also spoke at length about certain tracks, indicating that the song "Ki-Yi Bossie" – a song Weir said he wrote for the ailing Barlow – was a true campfire song that tells the tale of a whiskey and cocaine-filled night.
 When an audience member asked him about the song following the performance, Weir said, "I wrote it the way I thought he would've."
 Rolling Stone also reported that "Ki-Yi Bossie," will be a campfire singalong with Ramblin' Jack Elliott."
 Talking about "Lay My Lily Down", Mason prompted Weir on the content of the record, noting the song contained quite a bit of sadness.
 "Because I've been there," Weir responded when asked how he transported himself to that mood.
 The emotional reading of the next song came from, according to Weir, listening to a lot of Appalachian music.

 On August 18, 2016, the first single from the album, "Only a River" was released on NPR's All Things Considered for streaming.
 It was written in collaboration with Josh Ritter.
 NPR's Felix Contreras calls "Only A River" an emotional reflection on life that references the 19th-century American folk song "Shenandoah."

 Weir described the making and collaboration process of Blue Mountain: "When I was 15 I ran away to be a cowboy.
 I found myself working in Wyoming living in a bunk house with a bunch of old cowpokes and ranch hands, and a lot of those guys had grown up in a era before radio had even got to Wyoming.
 Their idea of an evening was to tell stories and sing songs.
 I was the kid with the guitar I was the accompaniment.I learned a bunch of those songs and got steeped into that tradition.
 It's a tradition that's almost gone.
 I've been sort of wondering what to do with that, for decades now.
 About four years ago, I did a webcast with Josh and a bunch of the guys from The National.
 I enjoyed playing with them a bunch.
 They decided that they liked my cowboy tunes with the Grateful Dead, and proposed a project where we do some stuff like that.
 That proposal kinda rang my bells."

 On September 8, 2016, the second single from the album, "Gonesville", was premiered on Rolling Stones website for streaming.
 It was also written in collaboration with Josh Ritter.
 Rolling Stones Elias Leight describes "Gonesville" as "Weir and his band shambling cheerfully here: The bass line hints at the verve of honky tonk, the harmonica scoots forward and the lead guitar spits lively licks.
 A raft of backing vocalists join in during the chorus, adding to the cool, festive air, and "Gonesville" comes to a close with a jaunty group chant."

 Speaking about the inspiration for "Gonesville", Weir described the song as "being a take on a Rockabilly tune.
 I was trying to go back and channel Elvis for the vocal, and for the music as well."